 If you’re working in order to buy your first house, or if you’re looking for a way to begin building a real estate investment portfolio, your biggest obstacle is likely money.
-Finding a friend with similar goals is one way to get you to the closing table sooner than expected.
+Buying a house with a friend is one way to get you to the closing table sooner than expected.

-Deciding who to buy a house with, how to legally define ownership, and how to handle everyday expenses and operations are the keys to ensuring that you can meet your goals while maintaining a good relationship with your friend and ownership partner.
+When buying a house with a friend, there are the keys to ensure that you can meet your goals while maintaining a good relationship with your friend and ownership partner, such as:

 Buying a house with a friend is not something to do impulsively — it requires thought, planning, and an honest understanding of the risks and benefits.

 Types of Ownership: Joint Tenants vs. Tenants in Common

-There are many ways in which two or more people can share ownership of a property.
+There are many ways in which buying a house with a friend works so that two or more people can share ownership of a property.

 It’s important to remember that although the word “tenant” usually refers to a renter, in this legal context it is a type of ownership.